permadeath/lewdsmut/README.md

 # lewdsmut
-...for the Lewd Smut website.
+A website for Lewd Smut .com